-Primary school teachers in Ireland must prepare for their teaching with written plans.
+Primary school teachers in Ireland must prepare for their teaching with written plans (recorded preparation).
 These plans can be handwritten or typed.
 Most teachers prefer typed plans as they are faster to complete and can be edited each year if they have the same class level again.

-How to write a teaching plan will depend on whether you are a student teacher, newly qualified teacher, mainstream teacher, SET teacher or and ASD class teacher!
+How to write a teaching plan will depend on whether you are a student teacher, newly qualified teacher, mainstream teacher, SET teacher or an Autism class teacher!
 Below you will find some information on the types of plans required in different teaching rolls and how to complete them.

 Mainstream Class Teachers